microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 ## Limitations

--   Scenario::Urgent is only supported for to builds 19041 (20H1) and above.
+-   AppNotificationScenario::Urgent is only supported for to builds 19041 (20H1) and above.
 Using this attribute on lower builds will not prevent the AppNotification from being constructed, but developers will receive a debug warning that the attribute is not supported.